elmerucr/lime/README.md

 * [MC6809](https://github.com/elmerucr/mC6809) - MC6809 cpu emulator written in C++ by elmerucr.
 * [Moira](https://github.com/dirkwhoffmann/Moira) - Motorola 68000 cpu emulator written in C++ by Dirk W. Hoffmann.
 * [Peddle](https://dirkwhoffmann.github.io/Peddle/) - Peddle is a MOS Technology 6502, 6507, and 6510 emulator with high emulation accuracy by Dirk W. Hoffmann.
-* [PICO-8](https://www.lexaloffle.com/pico-8.php) - PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs by lexaloffle.
 * [reSID](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) - ReSID is a Commodore 6581 and 8580 Sound Interface Device emulator by Dag Lem.
-* [TIC-80](https://tic80.com) - TIC-80 is a free and open source fantasy computer for making, playing and sharing tiny games.
 * [vAmiga](https://dirkwhoffmann.github.io/vAmiga/) - An Amiga 500, 1000, or 2000 on your Apple Macintosh by Dirk W. Hoffmann.
 * [VICE](http://vice-emu.sourceforge.net) - The Versatile Commodore Emulator.
 * [VirtualC64](https://dirkwhoffmann.github.io/virtualc64/) - A Commodore 64 on your Apple Macintosh by Dirk W. Hoffmann.